IWNMWE/deepfalcon-task/task_2_GNN_Classifier/README.md

 1. In each model, global features were appended after pooling, including m0 and pt features.
 2. Binary Cross Entropy (BCE) loss was used for training.
+3. A model with 3 GNN layer with global pooling followed by 4 Linear layers was used for teh classification task.

 ## Additional Experiments